grandseiken/factorio-ultracube/README.md

 Progression should be relatively clear, without too much hunting around in the tech tree for what's next, while frequently presenting new and interesting challenges.

 The overall feel is probably closer to something like Freight Forwarding (but maybe a bit more radical) than other overhauls.

-## Development status and roadmap

-The mod is more or less feature-complete, but should still be considered a beta at this point.
-Especially the latter half or so will likely be subject to balancing passes after further playtesting (feedback is welcome).

-Planned improvements include:

-* Compatibility with more optional mods.

-See the [mod portal changelog](https://mods.factorio.com/mod/Ultracube/changelog) for version history.

 ## Translation